 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
 If we continue to use leverage to partially finance our investments, which we have increasingly done over the years, you will experience increased risks of investing in our securities.
 We borrow under the Facilities, issued the Notes, issued the SBA-guaranteed debentures and may issue other debt securities or enter into other types of borrowing arrangements in the future.
-If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
+If the value of our assets decreases, leveraging would cause our NAV to decline more sharply than it otherwise would have had we not leveraged.
 Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to make common stock distributions or scheduled debt payments.
 Leverage is generally considered a speculative investment technique and we only intend to use leverage if expected returns will exceed the cost of borrowing.

-As of September 30, 2014, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$171.5 million and \$146.5 million, respectively, \$100.0 million SBA-guaranteed debentures outstanding and we had \$103.5 million of outstanding Notes.
+As of September 30, 2016, before netting out debt issuance costs, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$174.0 million and \$14.0 million, respectively, \$150.0 million SBA-guaranteed debentures outstanding and we had \$177.5 million of outstanding Notes.
 The Facilities and the Notes require periodic payments of interest.
-The weighted average interest rate charged on our borrowings as of September 30, 2014 was 4.5% (exclusive of deferred financing costs).
+The weighted average interest rate charged on our borrowings as of September 30, 2016 was 4.4% (exclusive of debt issuance costs).
 We will need to generate sufficient cash flow to make these required interest payments.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on our September 30, 2014 total assets of at least 1.3%.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on total assets of at least 2.42% as of September 30, 2016.
 If we are unable to meet the financial obligations under the Facilities, the lenders under the Facilities will have a superior to claim to our assets over our stockholders.
 If we are unable to meet the financial obligations under the Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Notes to be due and payable immediately.

 We have received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiary guaranteed by the SBA from the definition of senior securities in the 200% asset coverage ratio we are required to maintain under the 1940 Act.
-As a result of our receipt of this relief, if we receive a license from the SBA we will have the ability to incur leverage in excess of the amounts set forth in the 1940 Act.
-If we incur additional leverage in excess of the amounts set forth in the 1940 Act, our net asset value will decline more sharply if the value of our assets declines than if we had not incurred such additional leverage and the effects of leverage described above will be magnified.
+Pursuant to such exemptive relief, we have the ability to incur leverage in excess of the amounts set forth in the 1940 Act by excluding the debt of our SBIC subsidiary.
+If we incur additional leverage in excess of the amounts set forth in the 1940 Act, our NAV will decline more sharply if the value of our assets declines than if we had not incurred such additional leverage and the effects of leverage described above will be magnified.